Table of Contents

 Our Lawyers and Solicitors are highly experienced in dealing with all matters related to Inheritance Tax and are able to advise you on key strategies to reduce the estates inheritance tax bill to ensure that you are paying no more than necessary.
 Often, an application will need to be made to the Probate Registry, however, this is dependant largely on whether an individual had a valid Will at the time of death.

 At present, there are three different types of grants that can be obtained.
 These include:

 Upon Probate being granted, the executor(s) will be able to distribute the estate in accordance with the terms of the Will.
-The task of an executor does range in complexity dependant on the size of the estate and can be somewhat of a full time and demanding job.
+The task of an executor does range in complexity depending on the size of the estate and can be somewhat of a full-time and demanding job.

 Where the deceased did not make a Will then the deceased’s Personal Representatives (Administrators) will need to follow the intestacy rules when distributing the estate.